-We will follow local procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+We will follow local procedures for unauthorised absence and for dealing with children who are absent for prolonged periods and or repeated occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.

-This includes informing the Local Authority if a child leaves the school without a new school being named and adhering to requirements with respect to sharing information with the Local Authority, when applicable, when removing a child's name from the admission register at non- standard transition points.
-As part of this process, school investigates unexplained absencesand reports attendance to the Local Authority.
+This includes informing the Local Authority if a child leaves the school without a new school being named and adhering to requirements with respect to sharing information with the Local Authority, when applicable, when removing a child's name from the admission register at non-standard transition points.
+As part of this process, school investigates unexplained absences and reports attendance to the Local Authority.

-Staff will be trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to being missing, such as travelling to conflict zones, FGM and forced marriage.
+Staff will be trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to being absent for prolonged period and/or repeated occasions, such as travelling to conflict zones, FGM and forced marriage.